javitoHertfy/MiningCodingDojo/README.md

 To get your gold you need:

-*Create your miner
+* Create your miner
-*Log in into the mine
+* Log in into the mine
-*Get your identification number
+* Get your identification number
-*Collect Gold using your identification number
+* Collect Gold using your identification number
-*Save your gold in your pocket ;)
+* Save your gold in your pocket ;)

 To access to all the endpoints just run [host]/swagger

+The kata can be done in 45'

 ## Getting Started